EygonZhang/FX-BEMS/README.md

 # FX-BEMS ©
 This patented code was created by researchers Yixiao Zhang and Eddie Yin Kwee Ng from Nanyang Technological University (NTU), Singapore.
-This public code is the Education Version It describes a Python-based integrated system that utilizes an enhanced twist-blade BEM (Blade Element Momentum) algorithm coupled with XFoil to achieve refined modeling of blade forces.
-The design process involves: FX-BEMS_0.
+It describes a Python-based integrated system that utilizes an enhanced twist-blade BEM (Blade Element Momentum) algorithm coupled with XFoil to achieve refined modeling of blade forces.
+The portion of the code includes the following design process moduels: FX-BEMS_0.
 Dividing the blade into elements; FX-BEMS_1.
 Inputting XFoil parameters to obtain 2D airfoil data; FX-BEMS_2.
 Performing BEM iteration to calculate rotation correction; FX-BEMS_3.
-Setting the tip loss factor and conducting convergence checks
+Setting the tip loss factor and conducting convergence checks; FX-BEMS_4.
+Relative Velocity & Flow Angle Calculation; FX-BEMS_5.
+Blade-Rotation-Corrected CL/CD Update; FX-BEMS_6.
+Tangential/Axial Force Computation (with rotational-corrected CL/CD).

+This code comprises the FX-BEMS_0~3 modules only to get the induction factors a and a' under BEM iteration. released as an Educational Version under open-source license for non-commercial use.

 # Quick Start
 ## 0. Blade Element Division
 This section of the code divides the blade into user-defined elements and outputs the geometric parameters for each element, including: